MindHunter /// Dr. Ann Burgess

 And I wrote

+a, we wrote a textbook.
 Roy and I wrote a textbook for called Rape Investigation.

-I mean, it was a very well
+And we had five editions.
+I mean, it was a very

+received book on the investigation.
 Roy was a very kind, very caring kind of

 agent, always interested in the victim.
+And

-So that was, and his career, of course, is
+so that was, and his career, of course, is

 pretty much as is written up in the book.
+And then the third person is Bob Ressler.

-And Bob was really the,
+And Bob was really the

 he really was the one behind getting this project going.